AEminium/AeminiumBenchmarks/README.txt

 BFS: From a balanced tree of random Integers of depth 23 and width 2, tries to find all the elements equals to 1.
 (Threshold 21)

+BlackScholes: MonteCarlo simulations using the BlackScholes Formula with 10000 points.

+Do-All: Divides values from two arrays of 100 milion numbers.

 FFT: Fast-Fourier Transform of an array of 1048576 random complex numbers.
 (Threshold 32768)

 Fibonacci: Fibonacci of 23 (Threshold 16)

+GA: Solves the Knapsack problem with 500 items using a Genetic Algorithm, with population size of 100, 100 generations, a probability of mutation and recombination of 20% and elitism of the 10 best individuals.

 Integrate: Approximation of the integrate of (x^2 + 1)*x from -2101.0 to 200
 with an error tolerance of 10^-11.
 (Threshold 10)

-LCS: Least Common Subsequence of two random strings of size 800 with a block size of 100.

-LogCounter: Uncompresses and counts the number of accesses to a certain URL from 1000 Apache webserver gziped logs.
+KDTree: finds the closest point to each existing point of the set in a 10000000 random-element KD-tree.
+(Threshold 100)

+MatrixMult: Multiplication of two 1000x1000 matrices.

 MergeSort: Sorts an array of 1000000 random longs using parallel mergesort.
 (Threshold 10000)

+N-Body: Simulation predicting the individual motions of 50000 Jovian planets after three iterations.

+NQueens: Calculates the number of solutions of the NQueens problem, for boards between 8 and 15 squares of side.

 Pi: Estimates the Pi value using a monte-carlo simulation with 100000000 darts and 48 of threshold.

-GA: Solves the Knapsack problem with 500 items using a Genetic Algorithm, with population size of 100, 100 generations, a probability of mutation and recombination of 20% and elitism of the 10 best individuals.

-NQueens: Calculates the number of solutions of the NQueens problem, for boards between 8 and 15 squares of side.

 Running Benchmark Suite
 ==============================================================================